 I guess I have to start with this one.
 Any Disney fan over the age of 21 (sorry, even though you’re drinking in pavilions made to resemble other lands, the standard American drinking age still applies) has probably heard about drinking around the world.
 It’s a pretty simple concept: you head to World Showcase – that’s the part around the large lagoon at the back where all of the different countries are– and have a drink from each of the 11 pavilions.
 You’ll want to get an early start – most places open at 11 – to make sure you can pace yourself throughout the day.
 You don’t want to be the person who gets kicked out of Epcot because you’re falling over drunk.
 I highly recommend saving your last drink for just before Illuminations so you can enjoy it during the fireworks show.

 On any given visit, you’ll probably see at least a group or two of people with custom made t-shirts checking off countries as they make their way “around the world.”
 Come prepared to spend a lot.
-Buying eleven alcoholic beverages at Disney World prices will set you back around $100.
+Buying eleven alcoholic beverages at Disney World prices will set you back $100 or more.
 I’m not much for beer and wine, but I’d highly recommend the margaritas in Mexico and the Grey Goose slushie in France.

 Best places to eat at Epcot

 I’ve been to more than a few theme parks over the years, and none of them come close to the dining at Epcot.
 This is the park for foodies, so make your dining reservations early.
-Each of the World Showcase pavilions has a restaurant (except for America – we just have a quick service place selling hot dogs and burgers, go figure) and there’s a highly-rated seafood place in the Seas pavilion.
+Each of the World Showcase pavilions has a restaurant (except for America – we just have a quick service place though that’s at least been upgraded to a BBQ restaurant) and there’s a highly-rated seafood place in the Seas pavilion.
 You can book your dining reservations up to six months in advance online or by calling the reservations line, and you’ll definitely want to do it early if you’re visiting in the busier seasons or want one of the more popular dining slots.